Performance Requirements

 There are two main types of penalties:

-• Target Penalties: Occur if the building does not reach the 2024 Interim Target, 2027 Interim Target, or 2030 Target
+• Target Penalties: Occur if the building does not reach the Interim Target, Final Target

-• Maintenance Penalties: Occur after 2030, if you fail to maintain your 2030 Target indefinitely.
+• Maintenance Penalties: Occur after the building reaches their final target if you do not maintain your Final Target indefinitely.
 If your annual site EUI is 5% worse than the target you are supposed to be maintaining, we will switch you back to the target penalty level until you achieve the target again.

 Penalty Schedule